Sub-Fibonacci behavior in numerical semigroup enumeration: Acknowledgments

-This work was conducted at the REU at the University of Minnesota Duluth, funded by NSF grant DMS-1949884 and NSA grant H98230-20-1-0009.
+This work was conducted in large part at the REU at the University of Minnesota Duluth, funded by NSF grant DMS-1949884 and NSA grant H98230-20-1-0009.
 The author would like to thank Joseph Gallian for organizing the REU and providing frequent feedback and support.
-The author would also like to thank Amanda Burcroff, Mehtaab Sawhney, Cynthia Stoner, and Yufei Zhao for helpful discussions and comments on this manuscript.
+The author would also like to thank Amanda Burcroff, Mehtaab Sawhney, Cynthia Stoner, Yufei Zhao, and the anonymous referees for helpful discussions and comments on the manuscript.